-Oracle VM Server for SPARC (formerly Sun Logical Domains) is the SPARC hypervisor virtualization solution for simultaneously running multiple OS instances on a single physical domain.
+Oracle VM Server for SPARC (formerly Sun Logical Domains) is the SPARC hypervisor virtualization solution for simultaneously running multiple operating system instances on a single physical domain.
 A physical domain is the scope of resources that are managed by a single Oracle VM Server for SPARC instance.
 A physical domain might be a complete physical system as is the case of supported SPARC T-Series platforms.
-Or, it might be either the entire system or a subset of the system as is the case of supported SPARC M-Series platforms or of supported Fujitsu SPARC M12 or Fujitsu M10 systems.
+Or, it might be either the entire system or a subset of the system as is the case of supported SPARC M-Series platforms or supported Fujitsu SPARC M12 or Fujitsu M10 systems.

 Using the Oracle VM Server for SPARC software on Oracle SPARC platforms, you can create up to 128 virtual servers, called logical domains, on a single physical domain.
 This kind of configuration enables you to take advantage of the massive thread scale offered by SPARC T-Series and SPARC M-Series servers and the Oracle Solaris OS.
-You can also use OS-level virtualization features, such as zones, with Oracle VM Server for SPARC.
+You can also use operating system-level virtualization features, such as zones, with Oracle VM Server for SPARC.

 Kernel, patches, and tuning parameters

 User accounts and administrators

 Network interfaces, MAC addresses, and IP addresses

 PCIe slots, buses, and end-point devices